Myxxin/MPC-Live-II-Tutorial/idm_tutorial/idm_tut.md

 God, I'm tired and I bet you're too.
 You did great.
 If you want to continue this loop, I urge you not to miss the third tutorial.
-Don't forget to save your project ass "yourSurname"-IDM.
+Don't forget to save your project as "yourSurname"-IDM.